gc-proto/experimental/accessibility-accessibilite/accessibility-feedback-form.md

 <p><span class="label label-warning">Experimental</span></p>

-The accessibility feedback form template is for enabling an institution to receive online feedback about its accessibility plans and reports, as well as any aspect of its programs services.
-This template consists of the form itself, as well as an acknowledgemnt page for when form input has been submitted.
+The accessibility feedback form template is for enabling an institution to receive online feedback about the accessibility of its programs and services, as well as its accessibility plans and reports.
+The template consists of an intake form and an acknowledgemnt page for when form input has been submitted.

 <img src="./images/feedback-process-en.png" class="pattern-demo img-responsive" alt="Screen capture of the template for an institution's accessibility feedback process description">